bowen0701/bowen0701.github.io/_posts/2018-03-18-docker-python3-ml-jupyter.md

 layout: post
 comments: true
 title: "Docker for Machine Learning with Python3"
-excerpt: "My docker for machine learning with Python3 and Jupyter Notebook."
+excerpt: "Docker for machine learning with Python3 and Jupyter Notebook."
 date: 2018-03-18
 mathjax: true
 ---

-# Docker for Machine Learning with Python3

 ## Introduction